sektorcap/ingest-translate/README.md

 ## Setup
 Remember to set the `elasticsearchVersion` parameter in your `gradle.properties` file.

-In order to install this plugin, you need to create a zip distribution first by running
+In order to install this plugin, you need to create a zip distribution first by running.

 ```bash
 gradle clean check
 ```
 This will produce a zip file in `build/distributions`.

-After building the zip file, you can install it like this
+After building the zip file, you can install it like this.

 ```bash
 bin/elasticsearch-plugin install file:///path/to/ingest-translate/build/distribution/ingest-translate-x.y.z.zip
 ```

 ## Java
-Starting from `elasticsearch 6.2`, developers must use Java 9.
+Starting from `elasticsearch 7.x`, developers must use Java 14.

 ## Bugs & TODO